Columbia River Health Advisories

 - Columbia River Fish Contaminant Survey

 - Idaho Tribal Fish Consumption Survey

-- Upper Columbia River Fish Tissue Sampling Data Evaluation Report (part of EPA's Upper Columbia River Site Study)
+- Upper Columbia River Fish Tissue Sampling Data Evaluation (part of EPA's Upper Columbia River contamination investigation)

 Check with your state or local health agency to find out if there are any swimming or recreational advisories for rivers and lakes in your area.